ABOUT

 Sarah has been an animal lover her entire life, but her journey into dog training truly began during the COVID lockdown, when she adopted two incredible dogs, Shelby (a Labrador mix) and Bentley (a Border Collie).
 Inspired by working with them, she dove headfirst into learning more about canine behaviour and hasn't looked back since.

 She has been training professionally for the past two years and has completed her CertAT through COAPE, as well as specialised courses such as “My Dog is Blind” through IMDT and Smart Dog Training Centre.
-Sarah works with a wide variety of dogs (from rescues to pedigree pups) using only positive, force-free, reward-based methods.
+Sarah works with a wide variety of dogs using only positive, force-free, reward-based methods.
 She strongly believes in helping dogs and their people live in harmony through mutual trust and understanding.
 Sarah is especially passionate about puppy training, teenage dogs, and reactivity, and dreams of one day working with herding dogs.
 She finds it incredibly rewarding when clients begin to see progress and feel more connected to their dogs through training.

 When she’s not helping dogs thrive, Sarah is usually spending time with Shelby and Bentley, her the two pups who started it all, or enjoying her other great love: horses.
-She’s also planning to begin her formal behaviourist qualification soon.
+She’s also planning to begin her behaviourist qualification.
 For Sarah, being part of the Treat to Train team means working alongside like-minded people who are just as passionate, supportive, and committed to making a difference in the lives of dogs and their families.